-- (a) the definition of Majority Lenders in clause 1.1 (Definitions); - (b) the receipt of the documents and other evidence specified in clause 4.1 (Initial conditions precedent); - (c) an extension to the date of payment of any amount under the Finance Documents; - (d) a reduction in the Margin or a reduction in the amount of any payment of principal, interest, fees or commission payable; - (e) a change in currency of payment of any amount under the Finance Documents; - (f) an increase in any Commitment, an extension of the Availability Period or any requirement that a cancellation of Commitments reduces the Commitments of the Lenders rateably under the relevant Facility; - (g) any provision which expressly requires the consent of all the Lenders; or - (h) clause 2.3 (Finance Parties' rights and obligations), clause 5.1 (Delivery of a Utilisation Request), clause 7.1 (Illegality), clause 7.2 (Change of control), clause 7.9 (Application of prepayments), clause 22 (Changes to the Lenders), clause 23 (Changes to the Borrower), clause 25 (Sharing among the Finance Parties), this clause 32, clause 36 (Governing Law), or clause 37.1 (Jurisdiction of Hong Kong courts).

-shall not be made without the prior consent of all the Lenders.
+- (a) the definition of Majority Lenders in clause 1.1 (Definitions); - (b) the receipt of the documents and other evidence specified in clause 4.1 (Initial conditions precedent); - (c) an extension to the date of payment of any amount under the Finance Documents; - (d) a reduction in the Margin or a reduction in the amount of any payment of principal, interest, fees or commission payable; - (e) a change in currency of payment of any amount under the Finance Documents; - (f) an increase in any Commitment, an extension of the Availability Period or any requirement that a cancellation of Commitments reduces the Commitments of the Lenders rateably under the relevant Facility; - (g) any provision which expressly requires the consent of all the Lenders; or - (h) clause 2.3 (Finance Parties' rights and obligations), clause 5.1 (Delivery of a Utilisation Request), clause 7.1 (Illegality), clause 7.2 (Change of control), clause 7.9 (Application of prepayments), clause 23 (Changes to the Lenders), clause 24 (Changes to the Borrower), clause 26 (Sharing among the Finance Parties), this clause 33, clause 37 (Governing Law), or clause 38.1 (Jurisdiction of Hong Kong courts), shall not be made without the prior consent of all the Lenders.

-32.3 Other exceptions
+33.3 Other exceptions

-An amendment or waiver which relates to the rights or obligations of an Administrative Party or a Reference Bank (each in their capacity as such) may not be effected without the consent of that Administrative Party or that Reference Bank, as the case may be.
+An amendment or waiver which relates to the rights or obligations of an Administrative Party may not be effected without the consent of that Administrative Party.

-32.4 Replacement of Screen Rate
+33.4 Replacement of Rate

-- (a) Subject to clause 32.3 (Other exceptions), if a Screen Rate Replacement Event has occurred in relation to the Screen Rate, any amendment or waiver which relates to: - (i) providing for the use of a Replacement Benchmark; - (ii) - (A) aligning any provision of any Finance Document to the use of that Replacement Benchmark;

-- (B) enabling that Replacement Benchmark to be used for the calculation of interest under this Agreement (including, without limitation, any consequential changes required to enable that Replacement Benchmark to be used for the purposes of this Agreement); - (C) implementing market conventions applicable to that Replacement Benchmark; - (D) providing for appropriate fallback (and market disruption) provisions for that Replacement Benchmark; or - (E) adjusting the pricing to reduce or eliminate, to the extent reasonably practicable, any transfer of economic value from one Party to another as a result of the application of that Replacement Benchmark (and if any adjustment or method for calculating any adjustment has been formally designated, nominated or recommended by the Relevant Nominating Body, the adjustment shall be determined on the basis of that designation, nomination or recommendation), may be made with the consent of the Agent (acting on the instructions of the Majority Lenders) and the Borrower.
+- (a) Notwithstanding clause 33.2 (All-Lender matters) and subject to clause 33.3 (Other exceptions), if a Published Rate Replacement Event has occurred in relation to any Published Rate for a currency which can be selected for a Loan, any amendment or waiver which relates to: - (i) providing for the use of a Replacement Benchmark in relation to that currency in place of that Published Rate; - (ii) (A) aligning any provision of any Finance Document to the use of that Replacement Benchmark; - (B) enabling that Replacement Benchmark to be used for the calculation of interest under this Agreement (including, without limitation, any consequential changes required to enable that Replacement Benchmark to be used for the purposes of this Agreement); - (C) implementing market conventions applicable to that Replacement Benchmark; - (D) providing for appropriate fallback (and market disruption) provisions for that Replacement Benchmark; or - (E) adjusting the pricing to reduce or eliminate, to the extent reasonably practicable, any transfer of economic value from one Party to another as a result of the application of that Replacement Benchmark (and if any adjustment or method for calculating any adjustment has been formally designated, nominated or recommended by the Relevant Nominating Body, the adjustment shall be determined on the basis of that designation, nomination or recommendation), may be made with the consent of the Agent (acting on the instructions of the Majority Lenders) and the Borrower.